You’ve heard it before: less is more.

 Content saturation is nothing new and won’t be going away anytime soon.
 With that in mind, it’s better to go niche.
-Focus on a more specific topic than a high-level concept for which there are millions more results.
+Focus on a more specific topic than a high-level concept for which there are millions of more results.

 Take the following search terms for example:

 - “dog cloning cost” - 3.78 million results

 With a narrower topic, your long-form content will more likely stand out and perform better on search engine page results — provided that it’s of high quality and well optimized, of course.

 Or, if writing about a popular topic is inevitable, adopt the skyscraper technique to make your content stand out.
 Using this tactic, you can find out what your competition succeeds in doing and identify any content gaps you can fill.

 Writers are no longer writers in the conventional sense; with the growing importance of visual presentation, they’ve also adopted a subsidiary role as designers.
 In other words, content writers must pay special attention to the layout of their work and make it visually appealing.

 Thus, writers should take heed of the following:

 - Use subheadings, bullet points, and images to break up large blocks of text.

 - Use paragraph breaks generously.
 Unlike writing for print media, web media does not frown upon single-line paragraphs.